zhangy10/px4-firmware/boards/modalai/rb5-flight/WORK_ITEMS.md

 ### ORB
 * qshell_retval sequence number mismatch and subsequent timeout
+* Is there an advertise loop if the topic is local and remote?
 * Implement topic listener on Qurt - Maybe not really needed since apps side will subscribe to the message.
    * You can listen to slpi uorb topics from apps side.
 Need to use “-n 1”.
 * Improve “uorb top” on Qurt
 * Remove topic_unadvertised from the IChannel interface
-* Is there an advertise loop if the topic is local and remote?

 ### Parameters
-* Add handshake for parameter_set from client to server (parameter_server_set_response)
 * Full error handling
 * Problems reported (ask Rich) pushing lots of parameters from QGC
 * Having a param start command could help with the startup synchronization issues.
 But that means params cannot be used by anything starting before it.